G-EDM/G-EDM/control-unit-BOM.md

     1x DPM8605 Programmable Power Supply TTL 0-60V 0-5A

+# Cutting currents

-# For wire EDM current from 0.4A to 1.6A are ok to use.
+For wire EDM current from 0.4A to 1.6A are ok to use.
 Depends on how good the wire feeder is and how thick the wire.
 I normally settle at 1.2A or something like that.